OpenBioMaps/documentation/official_docs/en/upload_forms.rst

 Name of the form
 ................
-Please enter a name for your upload form!
+The name for the upload form.
+This sholud be unique within a project.

 This name can be multilingual, if you use the ''str_'' tag.
 See more about translations :ref:`translations`